Who is Leonardo da Vinci? Is he just a painter? What are his contributions to the world of art? Is his contribution only limited to this field?

-It is known that the hardest thing for the author was to find prototypes for the Savior and Judah.
+It is known that the author’s most challenging job was finding prototypes for the Savior and Judah.

-There was a legend saying that the same person became the model for these figures in different periods of his life.
+A legend says that the same person became the model for these figures in different periods of his life.

 The last supper painting is abundant with already indistinguishable details.

-They have symbolic meanings, special colors, and light that magically illuminates the main thing in the work and obscures everything that relates to the second and third plans.
+They have symbolic meanings, unique colors, and light that magically illuminates the main thing in the work and obscures everything that relates to the second and third plans.

 This work became the first in the history of world painting with the perspective so clearly expressed and organically fit into space.

-People try to find secrets encrypted in detail of the da Vinci paintings, conjectures, and conspiracy theories.
+People try to find secrets of the da Vinci paintings, conjectures, and conspiracy theories encrypted in detail.